 characterizing gene-expression activity in Clostridium or other obligate anaerobes?

 monitoring the dynamics of multi-species living biofilms in bioreactors?

 How can fast help you?

 - FAST is a small purely monomeric protein, of only 14 kDa.
-Its small size and minimal genetic footprint (375 bp) minimize the risk of perturbation linked to the use of genetic tags.
+Its small size and minimal genetic footprint (375 bp) hence minimize the risk of perturbation linked to the use of genetic tags.

-- FAST binds non-covalently TFFluorogens, fluorogenic synthetic dyes that are dark in water and fluoresce only when bound to FAST, allowing specific detection of FAST.
+- FAST binds non-covalently TFFluorogens, fluorogenic synthetic dyes that are dark in water and fluoresce only when bound to FAST, hence allowing specific detection of FAST.

 - FAST provide strong fluorescence immediately upon addition of TFFluorogens even in fully anaerobic conditions.